275-251-Great Vocals

 Writer/Composer: Miklos Rosza (1959)

 Can this really be considered a great vocal performance?
 Absolutely!
-It is Movie Music at its best from the very beginning of the epic film, “Ben Hur.”
+It is Movie Music at its best from the very beginning of the epic film, 1959’s “Ben Hur.”
 Comprised of the simple sound of the Chorus vocalizing long stanzas or expressions of the letter “O,” they do this WITHOUT WORDS—accompanying and blending in perfectly with Mr. Rosza’s awe-inspiring musical score.
 His craftmanship and orchestration of this religiously-based musical motif is truly beyond beautiful—the voices blend in perfect harmonic unity with the musical arrangement.
-Could this be the way angels really sound?
-Maybe…Reflect on its Inspirational Beauty.
+Some could wonder, could this be the way angels really sound?
+Well, Maybe…Reflect on its Inspirational Beauty!

 https://youtu.be/m5JVh_uo8y8?si=5NvaljYp-OI9NB6B